 2. We will reach out to you to gather any additional information and identify resources.

-3. Together, we will determine the best course of action for helping the student.
+3. Together, we will determine the best course of action for support.
 Response time is typically one business day.

 Early intervention is key to student success.

-Remember: If a student poses an immediate threat to themselves or to others, call 911.
+Remember: If someone poses an immediate threat to themselves or to others, call 911.